Utricularia Trap - Door Opening Mechanism

 "Carnivorous Plants in the Wilderness")

-Some speculates that a rolled Pinguicula leaf going down into a moist substrate...
+Some speculations are that a rolled Pinguicula leaf going down into a moist substrate eventually led to ...

 1. Pinguicula -->> rolled leaf growing into moist substrate led to ...